Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Risk assessment

-Conduct a thorough risk assessment to identify your hybrid cloud environment's specific security needs and potential vulnerabilities.
+Conduct a thorough risk assessment to identify the specific security needs and potential vulnerabilities of your hybrid cloud environment.

 Consider the value of data, the potential impact of breaches, and regulatory requirements.